a crystal clear hot tub with therapy jets

 • Wear and Tear: Continuous usage puts more strain on the pump and jets, potentially shortening their lifespan.

-Is it bad to leave hot tub jets on?
+Is it wrong to leave hot tub jets on?

 Do hot tub jets turn off by themselves?

-Modern hot tubs often have automatic filtration cycles where jets, along with the pump, run for pre-set periods (usually a few hours a day) to maintain water quality.
-However, leaving the jets on manually outside of these filtration cycles is not advised.
+Modern hot tubs often have automatic filtration cycles, in which the jets and pump run for pre-set periods (usually a few hours a day) to maintain water quality.
+However, manually leaving the jets on outside these filtration cycles is not advised.

-How much does it cost to keep a hot tub running all the time?
+How much does it cost to keep a hot tub running constantly?

 The cost varies greatly depending on: